born2net/mediaArduino/README.md

 Although this document was created first and for most to help Arduino users integrate a custom solutions of IoT and Digital Signage;
 anyone who is interested in setting up Arduino Yun with Node.js will greatly benefit.
 We have taken the time to build a custom binary image that you can burn onto a micro SD card and load directly onto the Arduino Yun.
-The image includes Node.js 10.32, the Firmata drivers of Node.js and Firmata drivers for the Micro controller to allow communication between the two using the Yun’s bridge.
+The image includes Node.js 10.32, the Firmata drivers of Node.js and Firmata drivers for the Micro controller to allow communication between the two using the Yun bridge.
 We also include a serial watchdog, sample apps and more.

 To summarize: